 This is a bit like the Simplify tips for tidying up your own home: The best organization system does not help if there is just too much content for too little space.
 It helps only radically clear - on the desktop as well as in the browser.

-Radically clearing is the motto
+2. Radically mucking out is the motto

 With an empty desktop and fewer browser tabs, you can really work better.
 The likelihood of Internet surfing inefficiency actually increases the more tabs are open because the open windows and titles are constantly distracting and irritating.
 And: Most of the stuff that you download and bookmark yourself, you do not need anyway afterwards.

 It's like tidying up the closet: what you haven't worn in the past two years is no longer wearable anyway.
 It often doesn't even fit or is out of date.
 This applies all the more to the Internet: Who will be interested in them tomorrow?
-Article from the past month, where so much new information is added every day.
+Articles from the past month, where so much new information is added every day.

-Garbage baskets as a catch basin
+5. Garbage baskets as catch basins

 So I've been doing this radically for some time now: after every step I finish, I remove all the files that were needed from the desktop.
 Mostly I throw them right in the dustbin.